RetroDECK/ES-DE/INSTALL-DEV.md

 * Manufacturer, release year
 * Release year

-To use these es_systems_sorting.xml files, simply copy any of them to your custom_systems directory.

 ## es_find_rules.xml

 This file makes it possible to define rules for where to search for the emulator binaries and emulator cores.